TarikSeyceri/Windows-Cleaner.bat/README.md

 # How to use?

-Just download the "CleanWindows.bat", and right click on it then run as administrator.
+Just download the "Windows Cleaner.bat", and right click on it then run as administrator.

 This tool is SAFE & Guaranteed that it does not HARM your PC!, i've been using it for almost 10 Years!